dfetch-org/dfetch/doc/getting_started.rst

 location of your choice.
 If the folder already exists and the version was updated *Dfetch* will overwrite the folder with the changes.

+Since the version control information (`.git` or `svn`) is removed, *Dfetch* stores some general information about the project in a `.dfetch_data.yaml` file inside the fetched project.

 You can then review the changes in your favorite version control system and commit the changes as you please.